After We Præy is:

 So far, they’ve played in all sorts of local venues, from local bars and clubs, to DIY house shows, and even to parking lots.
 No matter the din, they command the stage and draw the audience’s attention.

 Recently, they opened for the national act, Saliva, at Richmond’s Canal Club and had quite the response.
-“People were headbanging, cheering, and even moshing!” exclaimed Annie after the show.
+“People were headbanging, cheering, and even moshing!” exclaimed Caleb after the show.
 “We got to play for a ton of people that hadn’t heard us before and the response was really great.”

-“We have such a wide variety of songs and styles,” says Dan, “that we can play pretty much any kind of rock show--and we have.
+“We have such a wide variety of songs and styles,” says Caleb, “that we can play pretty much any kind of rock show--and we have.
 Everything from basement punk shows, metal-oriented gigs, and straight up rock ‘n’ roll nights.”

 Just because they prefer to plug in and rock, though, doesn’t mean that they can’t rock the stage in other formats as well.
 You might catch them playing acoustically or unplugged at a local farmer’s market, coffee shop, brewery, or even a local park as part of their ongoing “Wide Open World” video series.